 There were eleven infantry divisions in the Army of the Republic of Vietnam.
-The 1st, the 2nd, the 3rd (I Corps/ 1st Military Region); the 22nd and the 23rd (II Corps/ 2nd MR); the 5th, the 18th, and the 25th (III Corps/ 3rd MR); and the 7th, the 9th, and the 21st (IV Corps/ 4th MG).
+The 1st, the 2nd, the 3rd (belonged to the I Corps/ 1st Military Region); the 22nd and the 23rd (II Corps/ 2nd MR); the 5th, the 18th, and the 25th (III Corps/ 3rd MR); and the 7th, the 9th, and the 21st (IV Corps/ 4th MR).

 After the partition of Vietnam in 1954, five Nung battalions (the 32nd, 67th, 71st, 72nd, and 75th) were moved to Ba Ngoi of Khanh Hoa Province.
 In 1955, they moved again to Song Mao of Binh Thuan Province to be reorganized into the 6th Infantry Division.
 On August 1, 1955, it was renamed the 6th Field Division, then the 41st Field Division (September 9, 2955), then the 3rd Field Division (November 11, 1955), and finally, the 5th Infantry Division (January 1959).

 Under the command of General Pham Quoc Thuan, the 5th ID became one of the best Infantry Divisions of the Army.
-In 1969, the Division was awarded the 6th unit citation along with Gallantry Cross with Palm.
+In 1969, the Division was awarded the 6th unit citation along with the Gallantry Cross with Palm.

 It was the first time in its history that thirty-nine new graduates from the Polwar College were assigned to all rifle companies of the Division.

-An Loc was later reinforced with the 3rd Ranger Group, the 81st Airborne Ranger, and the 1st Airborne Brigade plus elements of other units who survived and escaped from the lost bases.
-Our forces in and around the city grew to a total of four regiments of about 3000 soldiers; still were outnumbered 6 to 1 by the enemy forces.
+An Loc was later reinforced with the 3rd Ranger Group, the 81st Airborne Ranger, and the 1st Airborne Brigade, plus elements of other units who survived and escaped from the lost bases.
+Our forces in and around the city grew to a total of four regiments of about 3000 soldiers; they still were outnumbered 6 to 1 by the enemy forces.

 It was also the first time our infantrymen heard the horrible rumble of scores of T-54 and PT-76 tanks.
 The tanks led the NVA infantrymen in numerous assaults on the defenders.
-The first T-54 was shot down by Colonel Le Nguyen Vy, the Operation Assistant to the III Corps Commander, when it approached the TOC bunker of General Hung.
-Inspired by this valor act, soldiers were very confident in dealing with the tanks.
+The first T-54 was shot down by Colonel Le Nguyen Vy, the Operation Assistant to the III Corps Commander when it approached the TOC bunker of General Hung.
+Inspired by this valor act, soldiers were confident dealing with the tanks.

 The siege was broken by the end of May 1972.
 The friendly forces sustained 5,400 casualties, of whom 2,300 were killed or missing.
 NVA suffered over 10,000 soldiers killed and 15,000 wounded in the fight at An Loc and its surrounding areas.
 Some NVA regiments were almost 100 percent destroyed.

-He was one of the generals (including the 5th ID’s last commander, General Le Nguyen Vy) who committed suicide when the Communists entered Saigon on April 30, 1975.
+And he did!
+He fulfilled his promise!
+He was one of the generals (including the 5th ID’s last commander, General Le Nguyen Vy) who committed suicide when the Communists entered Saigon on April 30, 1975